alejandromlopez/Networking-Project/README.md

 # Networking-Project

 CNT4007C Peer-to-Peer network project.
 To ensure that this project runs, it requires you to have a public and private key authentication set up for SSH.
 If this is not set up the SSH for the machines will ask for passwords.
 Also, in StartRemotePeers.java, change line 11 to include your username for the CISE machines.
+Finally, transfer this Project directory into the remote machines using SFTP.
+Make sure that the name of the directory is "Project" on the remote machine.

 ## Message Payloads
 - [x] choke